handxr/handxr/README.md

 Software Engineer.

-I do things.
-Focus on performance and architecture.
+Focus on architecture and perfomrance.